mrzachnugent/mrzachnugent/README.md

 I like working on the front-end of websites 💅 just as much as I like working on the back-end 🦾.

 Before finding my passion for software engineering, I was an audio engineer 🔊.
-I find there are many similarities but programming is where lies 💖.
+I find there are many similarities but programming is where I belong 💖.
 <!--
 **mrzachnugent/mrzachnugent** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.